 Process on receipt of referral:

-When all requirements are met, St Marks will allocate an entry date and a one-on-one counsellor for the client.
+Once St Marks allocate an entry date and a one-on-one practitioner for the tangata whai ora.
 The referrer will be notified by email in the first instance.
-The allocated counsellor will then liaise with both the referrer and their client as they establish an admission pathway including duration of programme (number of weeks), detox arrangements/bookings as required, travel plans and aftercare/discharge plans.
+The allocated practitioner will then liaise with both the referrer and the prospective resident as they establish an admission pathway including duration of programme (number of weeks), detox arrangements/bookings as required, travel plans and aftercare/discharge plans.
+You will also be in contact with our admin staff who are really friendly and knowledgable about the things our practitioners need to ensure smooth admission.